-OLYMPIA – September marks the start of hunting seasons for deer, elk, waterfowl, and upland game birds in many areas Washington.
+OLYMPIA – Fall marks the start of hunting seasons for deer, elk, waterfowl, and upland game birds in many areas of Washington.

 To help hunters have a successful hunting season, the Washington Department of Fish and Wildlife (WDFW) has released its annual Hunting Prospects, which provide guidance and hunting information for each district.

 “Our district wildlife biologists write these popular reports to give an in-depth look at what field conditions should look like this year,” said Anis Aoude, WDFW game division manager.
-“These prospects have a lot of useful information that can help brand new and experienced hunters plan their season.”
+“These prospects have a lot of useful information that can help brand new and experienced hunters plan their season and take note of new hunting rules established during the 2021 season setting process.”

-WDFW has also launched a hunting regulations web map, which allows hunters to find permit and general season hunts based on location, date, weapon choice, and more.
-Recent surveys indicate 2020 should be another good hunting year.
+Hunters can also use the hunting regulations web map, which allows them to find permit and general season hunts based on location, date, weapon choice, and more.
+Recent surveys indicate 2021 should be another good hunting year.

 Aoude asks that hunters pay special attention to the following items for the upcoming season:

 - Youth-only waterfowl hunting dates: Saturday, Sept.
-26 in western Washington and Saturday, Oct.
-3 in eastern Washington.
+25 in Western Washington and Saturday, Oct.
+2 in Eastern Washington.
 Allowable species during these dates are ducks (including scaup), coots, and Canada and white-fronted geese.
 These dates give young hunters a better opportunity for success.

 These and other hunting regulations are described in WDFW’s Big Game Hunting pamphlet or Migratory Waterfowl and Upland Game pamphlet.